goxhaj/blobs/README.md

 * Install serverless-python-requirements that will be used to pack different python libs into the lambda: `sls plugin install -n serverless-python-requirements`
 * Install docker for python libs required by lambdas(needed by the step above) ex: requests: `https://www.docker.com/products/docker-desktop`

 # Deploy
 To deploy the application into a aws account you need: `sls deploy`

+# Run tests
+After deploying get the URL of the service and set: SERVICE variable on TestCases.py In root folder run: `python -m unittest tests/TestCases.py`

 # Swagger
 Check blobs-openapi.yml for documentation